javiergs/javiergs/README.md

 javiergs/javiergs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

-## About Me

-- 👨🏻‍🏫 **Educator**: I teach a variety of topics in software design and programming languages.
-- 👀 **Collaborator**: I'm looking to collaborate on projects involving Intelligent Systems and Human-Centered AI.
-- 🌱 **Author**: Currently writing a book on the "Fundamentals of Affect-Driven Systems".
-- 📫 **Contact**: You can reach me at mscjaviergs@gmail.com.

-## Skills

-- **Programming Languages**: Python, JavaScript, Java, C++, and more.
-- **Frameworks & Tools**: TensorFlow, PyTorch, React, Node.js.
-- **Areas of Expertise**: Software Architecture, Machine Learning, Human-Computer Interaction.

 ## Projects